-About one-third of the eighth-grade questions were in the constructed-response format, requiring students to generate and write their answers.
-These questions, some of which required extended responses, were allotted about 40% of the testing time.
-At the fourth grade, more than two-fifths of the items were in constructed response format, accounting for almost half of the testing time.
-Chapter 2 of this report contains example items illustrating the range of mathematics concepts and processes covered in the TIMSS 2003 tests.
+At both fourth and eighth grades, about two-fifths of the questions were in the constructed-response format, requiring students to generate and write their answers.
+These questions, some of which required extended responses, were allotted almost half of the testing time.
+Chapter 2 of this report contains example items illustrating the range of science concepts and processes covered in the TIMSS 2003 tests.
 Appendix A contains more information about test development for TIMSS 2003.